-Award-winning author, one of Europe’s most respected journalists, covering war and conflict, Member, Council on Foreign Relations, New York & Washington DC.
+Award-winning author, one of America’s and Europe’s most respected journalists, covering war and conflict, Member, Council on Foreign Relations, New York & Washington DC.

 Janine di Giovanni Speaking Sample:

 - Economics of War